Our Cryptocurrency Attorneys Help You Understand How Cryptocurrency is Regulated

 While the Bank Secrecy Act requires compliance and reporting, it is important for investors to note that no cryptocurrency exchanges or virtual wallets are provided with the protections that banks have in the United States.
 There is no FDIC Insurance coverage for cryptocurrency marketplaces or virtual wallets.
 If companies go out of business or are hacked and funds are lost, the money may be gone permanently and there are no protections from the U.S. government to guarantee investments.

 Investors and those involved in Bitcoin or cryptocurrency exchanges also must understand obligations under U.S. tax law.
 Bitcoins must be reported as property, and Coinbase has been ordered to turn over information to the IRS connected with Bitcoin transactions valued at $20,000 or more.
 It is likely that as the regulatory framework surrounding cryptocurrencies develops, coin trading platforms will be subject to similar reporting requirements as domestic and foreign banks that are required to report large transactions.

 The Securities and Exchange Commission has also issued recent guidance indicating that Initial Coin Offerings (ICOs) will be subject to federal securities laws.

-A cryptocurrency lawyer at Zamansky LLC can help you understand and comply with laws related to bitcoin and other cryptocurrencies and can explain the limitations of the regulations that provide you with protection when trading Bitcoin or altcoins.
+Zamansky LLC, a Bitcoin and cryptocurrency law firm can help you understand and comply with laws related to bitcoin and other cryptocurrencies and can explain the limitations of the regulations that provide you with protection when trading Bitcoin or altcoins.
 To find out how an attorney can help you, give us a call today.